RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/engine.md

 Max:  `1900` RPM

-Slight and constant torque increase over the used RPM bandwidth, hard torque dropoff in the overev area.
+Slight and constant torque increase over the used RPM bandwidth, hard torque dropoff in the overrev area.